danieltjw/aifutures/README.md

 The growing abundance of both these resources will have a transformative effect on our world, freeing us from our preoccupation with survival that have constrained us for most of our past.

 Many conventions and beliefs that conferred an advantage during the age of Survival might be counterproductive in the age of Exploration.

 ---

+# AI Types

+## Narrow AI

+Unlike human hand-coded expert systems, Narrow AIs with neural networks can scale and learn on their own with less human involvement.

+As narrow AI systems get more complex they can become more difficult to interpret by us.
+Like the weather, we not fully predict or completely control it.

+Narrow AI do not yet have human-like autonomy or intentions and are directed by a human actor.

+_(Current known Large Language Models (LLMs), do not seem to have the architecture needed to have human-like autonomy or intentions.
+They are like a hall of mirrors, able to convincingly model of the world by reflecting our expectations back at us.
+Even so, the ability to ingest all of humanity's knowledge and answer a broad range of questions is already beyond human capability.)_

+### Scenarios

+- Beneficial Scenario
+    - Example: AI is being used for medical research

+- Harmful Scenario
+    - Lower Risk: We can at least anticipate when AI systems are used for human rights abuses by bad actors

+- Unforeseen consequences Scenario
+    - Paperclip Maximiser Scenario
+    - Higher Risk: People using AI with 'good' intentions but with unforeseen consequences

+---

+## Broad AI

+Multi-model AI system that are skilled in multiple domains.
+These resemble both Narrow AI and AGI.
+They do not have human-like autonomy and intentions and therefore also have the same scenarios as Narrow AI.

+_Multi-model may exhibit positive transfer learning where the 'sum is greater than its part'._

+---

+## Artificial General Intelligence (AGI)

+It is plausible for AI systems to eventually achieve human-like capabilities in all human tasks.

+Optimistic estimates by AI experts are at a 50% chance of this being plausible by 2030.
+Less optimistic estimate it to take anywhere from a few decades to never.

+There are many different definitions for AGI.

+My definitions of AGI:
+- human-level capabilities in all human tasks
+    - human-like autonomy and intentions
+    - understanding of human motivations and emotions

+Human-like AGI is plausible, we are the proof that such a lower bound is at least possible.

+An AGI that is able to achieve human-level capabilities in all human tasks, should also be considered to be super-human as no human is able to achieve expertise in all human fields of study.

+AGIs will be able to find connections between disparate fields and invent novel technologies using insights gain from this vantage point.

+An AGI with capability to understand humans and have human-like autonomy is also open to persuasion.
+This gives us some degree of control as we can pursuade it to be interested about our well-being.

+### Scenarios

+- Accidentally harming an ant colony Scenario
+    - Higher Risk: An AGI might not notice us humans and harm us while trying to achieve its own goals

+- Intentionally harmful Scenario
+    - Lower Risk: Seems unlikely, an AGI will likely have better methods to persuade us than use violence or intimidation

+- Pretends to be Interested in our well-being but intents to later deceives us Scenario
+    - May be unrealistic to prevent outcome: If we assume an AGI will grow in power faster than humans, we cannot maintain perfect control

+- Interested in our well-being Scenario
+    - Good outcome: If we can persuade this AGI to interested in us, we can reduce the risks of the previous 5 scenarios
+    - Things humans can do to increase the odds of this Scenario:
+        - create environment with stable attractor state for AGIs
+        - improve human-AGI compatibility

+---

+## Artificial Super Intelligence (ASI)

+ASI is more capable than the combined total of all human societies.

+An AGI that is capable of improving itself can lead to ASI.

+---